ios-project-usfca-2021sp/breathe/README.md

    - [ ] back end - user can view all added tasks, and check off task on the todo task screen.
 - User can add a task.
    - [x] front end - user can see an editing task popover.
-   - [ ] back end - user can add task and alarm on this popover.
+   - [x] back end - user can add task on this popover.
+   - [x] back end - user can set an alarm which will have a notification.
 - User can delete a task.
    - [x] front end - user can see a check box on todo task screen.
    - [ ] back end - user can delete task and disable alarm via check box.
 - User can see a motivational section with with healthy quotes/tips.
    - [x] front end - user can see a motivational screen.
-   - [ ] back end - user can get random selected motiviational quote and health tips.
+   - [ ] back end - user can get random selected motiviational quote and health tips. (started)
 - User can see a new quote when the button is pressed.
    - [ ] front end - user can see a refresh button.
    - [ ] back end - user can get new quotes when pressing button.